Can I Sue Addictive Online Games?

-The Mayo clinic has described how a video game may become addictive.
+The Mayo Clinic has described how a video game may become addictive.
 There is a chemical in the brain called dopamine that is released whenever we experience success or achievement.

 Dopamine is powerful stuff.
 It helps maintain interest and attention, which is why it may be so hard to put that game controller down.
 It's also self-reinforcing.
 That means the more interest you experience, the more dopamine is released, and so on.
-This process can actually lead to long-term or permanent changes in the brain that require extensive treatment to reverse.
+This process can lead to long-term or permanent changes in the brain that require extensive treatment to reverse.

 Lawsuits Against Game Companies

-Litigation against game manufacturers is still relatively new.
-But there have been two big cases against Epic Games, the maker of Fortnite.
+Litigation against game manufacturers is still relatively new, but there have been two big cases against Epic Games, the maker of Fortnite.